Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A spectral sequence from Khovanov homology

 The limits of the spectral sequences above are unknown.
 Baldwin and Lobb made some computations to understand the behaviour of the limit, but could not find any non-trivial examples.
 This led them to conjecture that the spectral sequence always collapses on the second page.

 \begin{conjecture}[{Baldwin-Lobb}] The limit $\Kh_{p,q}^\infty$ of the spectral sequence is the ordinary Khovanov homology $\Kh_{p,q}=\Kh_{p,q}^2$. \end{conjecture}

-\begin{organisation} In Section~\ref{sec:preliminaries}, we recall the definitions of sutured Floer homology and of the cobordism maps associated to decorated link cobordisms, and prove the decorated skein exact triangle.
-In Section~\ref{sec:morse}, we study the maps induced on $\hat\HFL$ by elementary link cobordisms.
-In Section~\ref{sec:computations}, we compute the maps induced on~$\hat\HFL$ by the pair-of-pants and birth and death cobordisms in Figure~\ref{fig:defcobordisms}.
+\begin{organisation} In Section~\ref{sec:preliminaries}, we recall the definitions of sutured Floer homology and of the cobordism maps associated to decorated link cobordisms.
+In Section~\ref{sec:morse-pa}, we prove that the contact gluing map along a product annulus in a link complement is an isomorphism (Lemma~\ref{lem:PhiAiso}), and that it preserves the Alexander and Maslov gradings when they are defined (Proposition~\ref{lem:PhiAiso}).
+In Section~\ref{sec:skein}, we prove the decorated skein exact triangle of Theorem~\ref{thm:skein}.
+In Section~\ref{sec:morse}, we study the maps induced on $\HFLh$ by elementary link cobordisms.
+In Section~\ref{sec:computations}, we compute the maps induced on~$\HFLh$ by the pair-of-pants and birth and death cobordisms in Figure~\ref{fig:defcobordisms}; see Theorem~\ref{thm:unlinkcob}.
 In Section~\ref{sec:disjointunionformula}, we define the disjoint union of two decorated link cobordisms, and we study the behaviour of the cobordism maps under disjoint union.
 In Theorem~\ref{thm:cs}, we prove a formula for a more general case of connected sums of sutured manifold cobordisms.
 In Section~\ref{sec:TQFT}, we define a canonical basis for the link Floer homology of a marked unlink in~$S^3$.
-The rest of the section is devoted to expressing in this canonical basis the TQFT that arises by applying the functor~$\hat\HFL$ to cobordisms between unlinks that are disjoint unions of identity cobordisms and cobordisms from Figure~\ref{fig:defcobordisms}.
-By comparing the $(1+1)$-dimensional TQFT that we obtain with Khovanov's TQFT, we prove Theorem~\ref{thm:main}.
-Lastly, Section~\ref{sec:ss} is devoted to the definition and the proof of invariance of the spectral sequence from Khovanov homology defined using the cobordism maps on $\hat\HFL$.
+The rest of the section is devoted to expressing in this canonical basis the TQFT that arises by applying the functor~$\HFLh$ to cobordisms between unlinks that are disjoint unions of identity cobordisms and cobordisms from Figure~\ref{fig:defcobordisms}.
+By comparing the $(1+1)$-dimensional TQFT that we obtain with Khovanov's TQFT, we prove Theorem~\ref{thm:triangle}.
+Lastly, Section~\ref{sec:ss} is devoted to the definition and the proof of invariance of the spectral sequence from Khovanov homology defined using the cobordism maps on $\HFLh$; see Theorem~\ref{thm:ss}.
 We conclude the section with some remarks about the behaviour of the spectral sequence. \end{organisation}